 How do you prevent bed bugs when you travel?
 Until then, I carried little travel- sized bottles of Febreze.
 That does no more than kill germs which create bacterial odor.

 This comes as either a spray-pump, spray bottle or aerosol that lets you administer water-proof bug repellent to your clothing, sleeping liner, bags, etc… to keep away mosquitos and bed bugs.
 It does something like mosquito repellent and Ex-Officio BugAway clothing and lasts up to 6 washes.
-Unfortunately, Permethrin is a toxic agent, so try not to get it on your skin.
+Permethrin is a strong (and kinda toxic) agent, so try not to get it on your skin.
 Read more FAQ here.

 It’s definitely not a spray on your bed and immediately roll around in type of thing.
 After you spray it, you have to let it dry.
 This only treats clothing material and it is advised to apply Deet repellent to your skin in addition.
 You can find it on Amazon here.

 Sol-U-Mel is not sold in stores (it’s sold a bit like Amway; occasionally you can find some sellers online).
 Nurses and moms swear by it, as an effective all-purpose ‘problem-solving’ agent.
 Not only can it “kill bugs dead” but does so gently and without hurting you.
 This is an exciting “off-the-record” medical tip I received from both, my travel doctor and nurse.